-I serve mothers delivering at the following locations: Atlanta Birth Center, Atlanta Medical Center, Emory Midtown, Dekalb Medical (now Emory Decatur), Northside, Piedmont, Grady, and home births within the perimeter (inside I-285).
+I serve mothers delivering at the following locations: Atlanta Birth Center, Atlanta Medical Center, Emory Midtown, Emory Decatur, Northside, Piedmont, Grady, and home births within the perimeter (inside I-285).

 There is no wrong way to give birth.
 However, I am most drawn to the raw, unhindered process of unmedicated birth.